-If there is a warrant outstanding for your arrest, the best New York bench and arrest warrants defense attorneys are available to help you prepare the appropriate response.
-Contact one of the attorneys at the Law Offices of Jeffrey Lichtman today at (212) 581-1001 to schedule a free consultation.
+If there is a warrant outstanding for your arrest, you should reach out to one of our New York City surrender lawyers to help you prepare the appropriate response.
+We could prepare you for the legal system and your case.
+Contact one of the attorneys at our firm today to schedule a free consultation.